-Don Pumphrey and partner Nathan Prince have worked on both sides of the law.
+Don Pumphrey and his firm have worked on both sides of the law.
 They understand the Florida criminal justice system, and they use their experience to fight aggressively for their clients.
 They have the skills and the experience to seek the best possible results in your case.

 What to Do After An Arrest

 If you have been suspected of committing a crime, do not speak to any local or federal law enforcement officers until after you obtain a Tallahassee criminal lawyer.
 You can invoke your right to remain silent by saying, "I will not make a statement until after I have spoken to an attorney."
 Then remain silent.
 Even if you are innocent of any criminal wrongdoing, your attorney is often in the best position to talk to the law enforcement officer about what occurred.

 Many people make the mistake of trying to protest their innocence and explain the situation.
 While well intentioned, in the heat of the moment people can make mistakes and give conflicting details, which can be used against them in court.
 Even more problematic, the officer can intentionally misconstrue the statements.